 Analysis of character of the international technological competition shows that the countries which were not traditional technological leaders but later entered their number, started conquering export markets with imitation of innovations, then found the methods of their improvement and after that became leaders in some trends.
-That is why the countries which first had no possibility of producing competitive products for different reasons, were first oriented to the transfer of scientific and technological innovations from other countries and their diffusion on the internal market, and then set ambitious tasks related to the presence on world markets.
+That's why the countries which first had no possibility of producing competitive products for different reasons (labor resources, raw materials, etc.), were first oriented to the transfer of scientific and technological innovations from other countries and their diffusion on the internal market, and then set ambitious tasks related to the presence on world markets.

 Use of the methods of techno-economic paradigm during the formation of strategy of the economic development of Ukraine is important because of peculiarities of economic heritage related to command-administrative economy.
-Transitive countries revealed the problem of low efficiency of resources use and excessive cost of production on a micro- and macro-level in all former command economies countries.
+Transition to market relations in the post-Soviet countries revealed the problem of low efficiency of resources use and excessive cost of production on a micro- and macro-level in all former Socialist countries.
 This problem is still urgent for Ukraine.
 Old inefficient structure of production supports stagflation processes that are an attempt to recover macroeconomic balance by reduction of effective total demand.